diodesign/diosix/docs/building.md

 ## Building and running the hypervisor

-The good news is that once you have installed a [RISC-V Binutils and Rust toolchain](toolchain.md), built a boot capsule [kernel and filesystem](buildroot.md), and compiled a RISC-V-capable version of [Qemu](qemu.md), the remaining steps to run the Diosix hypervisor are simple.
+Once you have installed a [RISC-V Binutils and Rust toolchain](toolchain.md), built a boot capsule [kernel and filesystem](buildroot.md), and compiled a RISC-V-capable version of [Qemu](qemu.md), the remaining steps to run the Diosix hypervisor are straightforward.
 This is deliberately so that once all the various support components are in place, the hypervisor can be built, run, and tested with single commands to make development as smooth as possible.

 These instructions assume you know your way around a Linux or Unix-like system, are comfortable using your system's command-line interface, and are using a [Debian](https://www.debian.org/)-like GNU/Linux operating system.
 This guide also assumes you have followed the aforementioned processes to ensure you have a toolchain, boot capsule kernel, and Qemu build in place.
 By now you should have Git and Cargo installed.